OkaeriPoland/okaeri-configs/README.md

 For `standalone platforms`, the [hjson](https://github.com/OkaeriPoland/okaeri-configs/tree/master/hjson) module offers a good balance—it supports all features including full comment support with a small footprint.
 Combine it with [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) for a complete config solution.
-Total of only ~208kB (core 129kB + hjson 7kB + hjson-lib 57kB + validator 15kB), less than the latest snakeyaml 1.28 which is 319kB!

 For `any platform`, if some form of config validation is applicable (e.g., requiring that an integer is positive), it is recommended to use [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) when possible.
 Only a few kilobytes but makes for a much better experience for both end-users and developers.